rachelconn/outcropsketch/README.md

 npm i
 npm i --global webpack ts-node
 ```
+3. Install Redis - on Linux this should be possible through your package manager, but on Windows use an Ubuntu WSL environment

 # Building
 This project uses webpack for compilation in order to provide benefits like ES2018 syntax, TypeScript, and `.tsx`/`.jsx` file support.